BAD REASONING

 P = P∨false

-The truth of this statement is equivalent to the truth of this statement and truth itself.
+The truth of this statement is

 Contradiction

-Disproof of conjunction
+Disproof of Conjunction

 It is asserted that two statements must be true, but one is proved false.

-I have both dimes and quarters, but I don't have any dimes.
+but I don't have any dimes.